DragonHeart00/DesignPatterns/README.md

 objects used for logging, device drivers for printers or registry setting need to have only one of a kind. if there are multipe obejcts we may encounter problems like incorrect program behavior, inconsistent results etc.

+Factory Pattern:
+the type of objects created will be decieded by a separate factory class